threefoldtecharchive/0-stor/README.md

 go get -u github.com/zero-os/0-stor/cmd/zerostorcli
 ```

 ### More documentation

-You can find more information about both component in the `/docs` folder of the repository.
+You can find more information about the different components in the `/docs` folder of this repository:

 * [Server docs](docs/README.md)
 * [Client docs](client/README.md)